 The Start of GRC Automation

-This all worked to a point, but as I handled the following year's audit period, the task of maintaining communication, updating matrices, creating audit reports, and generating audit packages became untenable.
+This all worked to a point, but as I handled the following year's audit period, the task of maintaining communication, updating matrices, creating GRC audit reports, and generating audit packages became untenable.
 Fortunately, my company’s leadership recognized the need for cohesiveness between Compliance and the various stakeholders and licensed a GRC tool.
 This tool is still in use today, and eventually, I transitioned from my practitioner position to becoming a GRC consultant to help others implement GRC technology.
 Even at that time, the idea of automation was just emerging.
 The tool utilized an open-source agent to directly collect evidence from servers through SCAP (Security Content Automation Protocol) and used Open Vulnerability Assessment Language (OVAL) to scan for misconfigurations.

 The downside of using this burgeoning GRC technology is the requirement for elevated permissions for the agent during scanning, which also brings the possibility of using incorrect OVAL code for a specific asset (imagine checking AWS configurations against GCP—it simply wouldn't work).
 However, in capable hands, it became clear that GRC automation had the potential to be a game-changer for any organization.